TelecoRenta/Taller-de-video_volumetrico/README.md

 ## About

-This course has been created by Dr. Gianluca Cernigliaro and Dr. Leonel Toledo at [Fundació I2CAT](https://i2cat.net/), in the frame of the TelecoRenta Proyect from the UNICO 5G Program.
+This workshop has been created by Dr. Gianluca Cernigliaro and Dr. Leonel Toledo at [Fundació I2CAT](https://i2cat.net/), in the frame of the TelecoRenta Proyect from the UNICO 5G Program.

 ## Contact